From taking the test to different driving rules, here is a guide to your driver’s license. Let’s get you started!

 Others opt for more eco-friendly modes of transportation.
 Many people walk, cycle, or use bike shares that provide exercise and accessibility.
 They also leave a smaller environmental footprint.
 With the expensive cost of ownership, sharing the family car or taking alternate travel can be the way to go.

-Road Rules Around the World
+Hitting The Road Around the World

 Requirements for acquiring your license vary throughout the world.